jonathanlewell/modernthaifood/site/content/thai-recipes/thai-green-curry-with-beef.md

 ### Making the green curry paste

-1. Using a pestle and mortar, grind or pound one of the chillies, the lemon grass, galangal and kaffir lime leaves into a paste.
+1) Using a pestle and mortar, grind or pound one of the chillies, the lemon grass, galangal and kaffir lime leaves into a paste.

-2. Add garlic, shallots and coriander roots and pound again.
+2) Add garlic, shallots and coriander roots and pound again.

-3. Add the coriander leaves and basil leaves.
+3) Add the coriander leaves and basil leaves.
 More pounding!

-4. Add the remaining ingredients and pound until the mixture becomes a paste.
+4) Add the remaining ingredients and pound until the mixture becomes a paste.
 Or: process all the ingredients in a food processor or blender.

-5. Make more paste than you need and spoon each “quantity” (enough for one recipe) into a jar or double plastic bags.
+5) Make more paste than you need and spoon each “quantity” (enough for one recipe) into a jar or double plastic bags.
 It will keep at least 2 weeks in the refrigerator or for 5-6 months in a freezer.

-6. Heat the oil in a nonstick saucepan or wok and stir-fry the green curry paste on a medium heat for 3-4 minutes or until fragrant.
+6) Heat the oil in a nonstick saucepan or wok and stir-fry the green curry paste on a medium heat for 3-4 minutes or until fragrant.
 Add the beef and stir for 3-4 minutes.

-7. Add the coconut milk, stock, fish sauce and sugar and cook for about 4-5 minutes.
+7) Add the coconut milk, stock, fish sauce and sugar and cook for about 4-5 minutes.

-8. Add the baby sweetcorns and cook for another 2-3 minutes, stirring occasionally.
+8) Add the baby sweetcorns and cook for another 2-3 minutes, stirring occasionally.
 Taste and adjust the seasoning if necessary.

 Healthy Tip: Eaten in moderation, lean beef can be part of a healthy diet, according to nutritionists.

-9. Add the tomatoes and kaffir lime leaves in the last few seconds, taking care not to let the tomatoes lose their shape.
+9) Add the tomatoes and kaffir lime leaves in the last few seconds, taking care not to let the tomatoes lose their shape.

-10. Spoon into four serving bowls and garnish on top with Thai basil or coriander leaves and chilli.
+10) Spoon into four serving bowls and garnish on top with Thai basil or coriander leaves and chilli.

+{{< figure src="/img/recipes-green-curry-beef-sweet-corn-tomato-finished.jpg" caption="Our finished Thai Green Curry with Beef, ready to serve." >}}

+{{< figure src="/img/recipes-green-curry-beef-sweet-corn-tomato-close-up.jpg" caption="A tasty close-up" >}}